folk-js/folkjs/CONTRIBUTING.md

 ## Benchmarking

 Performance is a really important to this project and microbenchmarks are one way to quantify and compare performance (while also noting how [careful](https://mrale.ph/blog/2012/12/15/microbenchmarks-fairy-tale.html) you have to be to not mislead yourself).
 We are using [mitata](https://github.com/evanwashere/mitata) as a benchmark tool.
 Make sure to read through their docs to understand common pitfalls.

+## Performance debugging

+Run `npm run deopt <path for JS/TS file>` to generate a log file that can inspected by the [Deopt Explorer VSCode Extension](https://github.com/microsoft/deoptexplorer-vscode).
+This helps identify polymorphic code path that can be degrading performance.
+Check out this [post](https://devblogs.microsoft.com/typescript/introducing-deopt-explorer/) for more info.